Omar95-A/Arduino-Project/README.md

 ## How_The_Project_Works

 When an analog signal is generated in front of the sensor, the servo motor will be instructed to move to a certain degree according to the code written in its program in the arduino IDE, while the Microcontroller is programmed on the Arduino board via the `Arduino IDE` program using a USB cable.
 When the Distance Sensor detects motion within the sensor area, it will use a Servo Motor to make a motion to press the liquid soap box high part out to use it.
+We will take the cardboard pieces of the machine case and base and then glue the pieces together tightly.
+There will be a video of all this steps soon.

 ## Project_Images